About selective landlord licensing

 In areas where selective licensing is applied, all landlords must have a licence to rent out property.

 Properties with a mandatory HMO licence are exempt.
-There are also a number of other circumstances where you do not have to apply for a licence.
-Please refer to The Selective Licensing of Houses (Specified Exemptions) (England) Order 2006 (opens new window) for a full list of exemptions.
+There are also several other circumstances where you do not have to apply for a licence.
+Refer to The Selective Licensing of Houses (Specified Exemptions) (England) Order 2006 (opens new window) for a full list of exemptions.

 Penalties

-Any licence holder found to be in breach of the licence conditions could face either a financial penalty up to £5000 or a prosecution.
-If convicted, a fine can be imposed.
-In this situation the council would consider whether to revoke the licence and make a Management Order, taking over the management of the property.
-Please refer to our Civil penalties enforcement guide for further information.
+Any licence holder found in breach of the licence conditions could face either a financial penalty of up to £30,000 or a prosecution.
+In this situation we can revoke the licence and make a Management Order, taking over the management of the property.

 Enforcement tools

-Our Private Sector Housing Team uses a wide range of tools to tackle poor property condition and inadequate tenancy management:
+We use a wide range of tools to tackle poor property conditions and inadequate tenancy management, such as:

 - mandatory HMO Licensing